-Despite its best efforts, there are factors outside of the Company's control that may affect the Company's efforts to establish or maintain social licence, including compliance with the terms of the LOM agreement or otherwise, at any of its projects, including national or local changes in sentiment toward mining, evolving social concerns, changing economic conditions and challenges, and the influence of third party opposition toward mining on local support.
-There can be no guarantee that social licence can be earned by the Company or if established, that social licence can be maintained in the long term and without strong community support, the ability to secure necessary permits, obtain project financing, and/or move a project into development or operation may be compromised or precluded.
-The existence or occurrence of one or more of the following circumstances or events could have a material adverse impact on the Company's ability to maintain social licence, which could have a material adverse impact on the Company's business prospects, results of operations and financial condition: (i) disagreements with parties to social licence arrangements, including the LOM agreement (ii) inability of the Company meet its obligations to parties or third parties under such arrangements and (iii) disputes or litigation between the Company and such parties or third parties.
+Despite its best efforts, there are factors outside of the Company's control that may affect the Company's efforts to establish or maintain social licence, including compliance with the terms of the Corani LOM Agreement or otherwise, at any of its projects, including national or local changes in sentiment toward mining, evolving social concerns, changing economic conditions and challenges, and the influence of third party opposition toward mining on local support.
+There can be no guarantee that social licence can be earned by the Company or if established, that social licence can be maintained in the long term, and without strong community support the ability to secure necessary permits, obtain project financing, and/or move a project into development or operation may be compromised or precluded.
+The existence or occurrence of one or more of the following circumstances or events could have a material adverse effect on the Company's ability to maintain social licence, which could have a material adverse effect on the Company's business prospects, results of operations and financial condition: (i) disagreements with parties to social licence arrangements, including the Corani LOM Agreement (ii) inability of the Company meet its obligations to parties or third parties under such arrangements; (iii) disputes or litigation between the Company and such parties or third parties; (iv) anti-mining activities by non-governmental organizations; or (v) the election or appointment of anti-mining government authorities.

 Additionally, the Company's properties may be located in areas presently or previously inhabited or used by indigenous peoples and may be affected by evolving regulations regarding the rights of indigenous peoples.
 The Company's current or future operations are subject to a risk that one or more groups of indigenous people may oppose continued operation, further development, or new development on those projects or operations in which the Company holds an interest.
-Such opposition may be directed through legal or administrative proceedings or protests, roadblocks or other forms of public expression against the Company or the owner/operators' activities and may require the modification of, or preclude operation or development of projects, or may require the entering into of agreements with indigenous people.
+Such opposition may be directed through legal or administrative proceedings or protests, roadblocks or other forms of public expression against the Company or the owner's/operators' activities and may require the modification of, or preclude operation or development of projects, or may require the entering into of additional or modified community agreements with indigenous people.

-Changes to environmental regulations may adversely affect development of a mineral property
+Changes to or breaches of government regulations may adversely affect development of a mineral property